 It is advisable for staff and children to change their clothing as soon as they get home and wash them immediately.

-As we have shared outdoor spaces, outdoor play will temporarily cease until it is safe to resume sharing the spaces.
-We may be able to come up with a temporary alternative.
+As we have shared outdoor spaces, from September 2020 we have access to the garden only.
+We endeavour to use the playground when it is safe to do so.
 Whilst indoors, we will have windows open to ensure ventilation.

 Play & learning